mklabunde/resi/README.md

 The results from all our experiments are stored in a `results.parquet` file, which you can download from [Zenodo](https://doi.org/10.5281/zenodo.11565486).
 You need this file if you want to easily test a new similarity measure and compare it to the existing results.
 Download the file and place it in the `EXPERIMENT_PATH/results/` directory.
+Regarding the datasets, for the
+* Language domain, datasets will be automatically downloaded from huggingface.
+* **Vision domain:** *Downloading the dataset:* you need to manually download the ImageNet100 dataset from [kaggle](https://www.kaggle.com/datasets/ambityga/imagenet100/data?select=Labels.json) due to license restrictions.
+After downloading, move the zip to the `VISION_DATA_PATH` into a directory named `Imagenet100` ( `VISION_DATA_PATH` should be located in `<EXPERIMENT_PATH>/datasets/vision` if no ENV variables set -- see `repsim/benchmark/paths.py` for details).
+In this directory extract the folders and move `train.X1-4` into one joint `train` folder and rename the `val.X` folder into `val` resulting in two directories containing 100 class folders and a json, created during extraciton. *Downloading Vision models:* To get all relevant models you run the script `python vision/download_vision_model.py` to auto-download and extract all the models.
+Alternatively one can manually download the files from zenodo ([Part 1](https://zenodo.org/records/11544180)/[Part 2](https://zenodo.org/records/11548523)), extract them, and move them into a directory named `<VISION_MODEL_PATH>/vision_models_simbench/.` (check `paths.py` from earlier for `VISION_DATA_PATH` details).
+* Graph domain, we chose datasts that are already included in either the `pytorch geometric`or `ogb` packages.
+Upon extracting representations for the first time, these datasts will be downloaded automatically into the `EXPERIMENT_PATH/datasets/graphs/`subdirectory.

+Regarding the models, you need to download the model files from --ZENODO-LINK(S)-- and unpack the zipped files into corresponding subdirectories of ´EXPERIMENT_PATH/models`.

 ## 2. Running the Benchmark